Bug405/Homematic-XML-RPC/README.md

-# Homematic-XML-RPC
-# Homematic-XML-RPC API
+# Homematic-XML-RPC API for desktop and android (server and client)

 # Some helpfull links: